Weesam01/Module-12-Challenge/README.md

 * Which one seems to perform best?
 How do you know it performs best?

  Model 2 has a higher balanced accuracy score (0.99) compared to Model 1 (0.95).
-Higher balanced accuracy generally indicates better overall performance.
+Higher balanced accuracy indicates better performance.

 Precision and Recall (Class 1): Model 2 has a higher recall for Class 1 (high-risk loan) compared to Model 1 (0.99 vs. 0.91).
 However, Model 1 has a slightly higher precision for Class 1 (0.85 vs. 0.84).